‘Better Call Saul’ Season 3: Bob Odenkirk Talks Jimmy’s Transformation To Saul

 The clip also shows us that Kim is becoming increasingly frustrated with their work situation as Jimmy tries to calm her down.

-Giancarlo Esposito also spoke to Eurweb about his character Gus Fring and what fans can expect:
+Giancarlo Esposito also spoke to Eurweb about his character, Gus Fring, and what fans can expect.

 “The way I sort of see Gus is that, you know, you’re not who you think you are.
 We as human beings in general, sometimes we have different agendas, and we go about achieving our goals in different ways.
 So Gus is very clear in where we left him.
 He was a guy who wanted revenge, he was a guy who wanted to create a business, but he was also someone who was very caring about his family of business people.
 And so, for me, I am looking forward to see where we do go with it.”

-Better Call Saul season 3 may have another Breaking Bad reprisal that will excite fans as Aaron Paul has teased his return to the series.
+Better Call Saul Season 3 may have another Breaking Bad reprisal that will excite fans, as Aaron Paul has teased his return to the series.
 It is unclear whether Jesse Pinkman will be in a reoccurring role or just a guest spot.
-Aaron Paul told Ellen that he may appear in the third season of the series.
+Aaron Paul told Ellen DeGeneres that he may appear in the third season of the series.

-Season 3 of Better Call Saul is about two months away and there are a lot of character connections to look forward to.
+Season 3 of Better Call Saul is about two months away, and there are a lot of character connections to look forward to.

 Will Jimmy transform in Saul this season?
+Leave your thoughts in the comments section below.

 [Featured Image by Jesse Grant/Getty Images]